yongduek/lectures/esda/Readme.md

 # Introduction to Exploratory & Statistical Data Analysis

+1. Intro to Probabilistic Programming and Statistical Machine Learning
+2. Intor to PP and Machine Learning

 - This course introduces fundamental concepts and methods of modern computational statistical data analysis.
 - The focus is on computational and exploratory data analysis
 - Mainly with python codes with minimal mathematics and equations